Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Identifying Representative Generators

-The graph clustering methods we describe here -- recursive spectral bipartitioning, and spectral clustering -- are not new.
-However, we do make modifications to the bipartitioning method to make it more robust.
-Additionally, these methods have not previously been used with power grid data to perform model reduction.
+Recursive spectral bipartitioning, and spectral clustering methods are not new, but they have not previously been used to perform power grid model reduction.
+We have made modifications that will allow for fine tuning by an operator.

-Before we explain graph methods for clustering or partitioning we must discuss how to create a graph from either of our two power grid data sets.
-In both cases, the vertices of the graph are generators and/or buses and edges indicate a physical connection or an amount of similarity.
-It is straightforward to create a graph from the $Y_{bus}$ data since it is already a symmetric matrix: each row/column corresponds to a generator or bus and then there is an edge between $i$ and $j$ if $Y_{i,j}$ is nonzero.
-The weight of the edge is the quantity $Y_{i,j}$.

-To create a graph from PMU data is not so straightforward.
-For each generator we consider its time series data vector, $\vec{\delta}_i \in \R^m$, where $m=$ number of time steps recorded.
-We then calculate a distance matrix $D = (d_{ij})_{i,j=1}^n$.
-The entries in $D$ are given by $d_{ij} = dist(\vec{\delta}_i, \vec{\delta}_j)$ for a given distance or pseudo-distance function on $\R^m$.
-Once we have this matrix we create an $\epsilon$- or $k$-\emph{nearest neighbor graph}.
-We either connect each generator to all other generators which are distance less than $\epsilon$ away, based on the entries in $D$, or we connect to its $k$ closest generators.
-Details of the types of distances we use and the graph construction are presented in \cite{hogan_towards_2013}.
+First, the graph construction method from PMU data must be described.
+When setting up a graph clustering problem, the graph vertices are chosen as the objects being clustered (in this case, the generators), while the edges will indicate an amount of similarity between vertices.
+For each generator, consider its phasor value data vector, $\vec{\delta}_i \in \R^m$, where $m$ is the number of time steps recorded, and calculate a distance matrix $D = (d_{ij})_{i,j=1}^n$.
+The entries in $D$ are given by the Euclidean distance between $\vec{\delta}_i$ and $\vec{\delta}_j$, $d_{ij} = ||\vec{\delta}_i - \vec{\delta}_j||_2$.
+Once this matrix has been created, an $\ell$-\emph{nearest-neighbor graph} is formed by connecting each generator (vertex) to its $\ell$ closest generators.
+Alternate distances and graph constructions also can be used (see \cite{hogan_towards_2013} for more details).

-Both types of graph clustering that we test use spectral (eigenvalue) properties of the weighted Laplacian matrix associated with the graph.
-The weighted Laplacian, $L = (L_{ij})_{i,j=1}^n$, is defined as follows:
+Both types of graph clustering will use spectral (eigenvalue) properties of the weighted Laplacian matrix associated with the graph.
+The \emph{weighted Laplacian}, $L = (L_{ij})_{i,j=1}^n$, is defined as follows:

 The entries on the diagonal, $L_{ii}$, are given by the sum of all edge weights on edges incident to vertex $i$.
-Off-diagonal entries, $L_{ij}$, are the negative weight on edge $e_{ij}$.
-If an edge is absent then we treat it as an edge of weight zero.
-We define the weight of an edge to be a similarity between the endpoint vertices, based on the distance (high distance means low similarity, and low distance means high similarity).
+Off-diagonal entries, $L_{ij}$, are equal to the negative weight on edge $e_{ij}$.
+If an edge is absent, it is treated as an edge of weight zero.
+An edge's weight is defined as the similarity score between the endpoint vertices based on their distance (high distance means low similarity, and low distance represents high similarity).
+In particular, let $w_{ij} = e^{-(d_{ij}^2/2)}$ be the Gaussian similarity between generators $i$ and $j$.
+Other similarity functions, also known as \emph{kernels}, may be used, but the Gaussian function is fairly standard \cite{luxburg_tutorial_2007}.